 Boil some water and keep aside.

-Wash the chicken pieces in cold water and keep in a colander to drain well.
+Wash the chicken/lamb pieces in cold water and keep in a colander to drain well.

-Put the oil in a wide pan, add the onions and cook on medium heat until they turn golden brown, add the ginger and garlic, and cook together for 2-3 minutes.
+Put the oil into a wide pan, add the onions and cook on medium heat until they turn golden brown, add the ginger and garlic, and cook together for 2 minutes.

 Add the crushed tomatoes, salt, red chillies and turmeric, stir well and bhun until all liquids dry up and oil separates.

-Add chicken pieces, stir well with a wooden or plastic spoon, and add half a cup of water.
+Add chicken/lamb pieces, stir well with a wooden or plastic spoon, add half a cup of water.

 Add 3 - 4 cups of boiling water, wait for the mixture to boil then add half the coriander, the cumin (rub between palms to release flavour) and green chillies.
 Keep on a low rolling boil for 5-7 minutes.